-Ransomware shifts to Working from Home!
+Ransomware threat: Shifts to Working from Home!

 A global pandemic is hard enough to deal with.
 And, the last thing enterprises need right now is for ransomware to wreak havoc on their network.
 But, the world over, enterprises continue to come under attack.
 In the second such attack of its kind, an electricity provider in the UK recently had to grapple with having its entire mail system crippled.
 Closer home, two employees of a private firm were sent ransomware-laced links over a Zoom call while they worked from home which resulted in their data being encrypted for a ransom of 1000 Bitcoin!